iszczesniak/cpp/categories/index.md

 * or defined as an abstract class.

-Expressions of the incomplete type can only be lvalues.
+Expressions of the incomplete type can be only lvalues (and so rvalues can be only of complete types).

 {% highlight c++ %}
 {% include_relative incomplete.cc %}